Amazon's new CHALET makes it easier to set up charging stations across Europe

 EV charge cards

-If your fleet contains electric vehicles or if you’re looking to make the switch, then register your interest in an EV charge card today.
-We also have a fantastic selection of fuel cards for petrol and diesel vehicles which you can compare here.
+If your fleet contains electric vehicles or if you’re looking to make the switch, then apply for an EV charge card.
+We also have a fantastic selection of fuel cards for petrol and diesel vehicles which you can compare.